2) Master Planning for Staff Improvement

 What’s available in your area to boost your employees’ training?
 Before incurring the cost of bringing in a consultant, check with your local community college.
 Many offer courses and certifications in FM-related disciplines, such as HVAC

-, LEAN, and electrical
+, LEAN, and electrical work.

 Some, like the North Carolina Community College System, can even help with your master planning by determining what skills are necessary for each job on your team and crafting a customized program.